hall-lab/speedseq/README.md

 -C INT           require at least this count of observations supporting
                    an alternate allele within a single individual in order to evaluate the position [2]
--q FLOAT         minimum variant quality to output [default: 1] -T DIR           temp directory [./temp]
+-n FLOAT         minimum normal log odds ratio for PASS [2.3] -u FLOAT         minimum tumor log odds ratio for PASS [6.3] -q FLOAT         minimum QUAL score to output non-passing somatic variants [1e-6] -T DIR           temp directory [./temp]
 -A BOOL          annotate the vcf with snpEff (true or false) (default: true) -K FILE          path to speedseq.config file (default: same directory as speedseq)